WilliamShiflett/hackerRank30DaysOfCode/README.md

 # hackerRank30DaysOfCode
-Python scripts for the HackerRank's 30 Days of Code challenge
+Python scripts for HackerRank's 30 Days of Code challenge